 - Heart disease costs the United States about $200 billion each year in health care services, medications, and lost productivity.

 At Kymera Independent Physicians, we pride ourselves on advanced, compassionate care and treatments.
-We hope we have been able to answer many of your questions about [add department] in general.
+We hope we have been able to answer many of your questions about Cardiology in general.

 If you are a patient or considering becoming a patient know that we are happy to answer all your questions to your satisfaction.
-We know that [insert disease] is frightening and fighting it may seem daunting.
+We know that heart disease is frightening and fighting it may seem daunting.
 But you should know that we are here for you.

-For more than two decades, we have been helping patients from all walks of life battle and beat [disease].
+For more than two decades, we have been helping patients from all walks of life battle heart disease.
 We can help you too.

-With convenient [disease] treatment center locations in [locations] Kymera delivers a better healthcare experience.
+With convenient cardiology treatment center locations, Kymera delivers a better healthcare experience.